swiftlang/swift-evolution/proposals/NNNN-mixins.md

 ### Fixing drawbacks of abstract classes

-A popular request for Swift is to add [abstract classes](https://en.wikipedia.org/wiki/Abstract_type) to couple interface (requirements) with implementation of methods that use them and stored properties needed for their operation.
-Consider two such abstract classes:
+A popular request for Swift is to add [abstract classes](https://en.wikipedia.org/wiki/Abstract_type).
+Abstract classes have two fundamental limitations on their usage:

+1. Only classes can inherit from abstract base classes, while some types wishing this kind of composition would more naturally have value semantics.
+2. Multiple inheritance is forbidden for classes, while a single class may want to benefit from multiple of these standard "bricks".
+An example of such abstract classes is given below.

 ```swift
 class CachingSerializable {